 Kids are heading back to school.
 While this may be a relief to many parents, we know that you always worry about your child’s safety.
 One thing you should never have to worry about is your child being bullied in school.
-At the SMA Law Group, we know that this happens regularly, despite public information campaigns to stop it.
+At the SMT Legal, we know that this happens regularly, despite public information campaigns to stop it.
 Today, our Pittsburgh personal injury attorneys want to discuss the varying aspects of bullying and how it can affect you.

 What are the statistics behind bullying?

 Bullying has been in the news a lot lately, with the most recent story about a young boy who was bullied for his handmade T-shirt.
 He made a shirt for his favorite football team, the University of Tennessee and was teased because he had to tie a piece of paper with a hand-drawn logo onto an orange shirt.
 The University of Tennessee stepped in and decided to make his design one of their official T-shirts, which have since sold more than 16,000 units.

 The Centers for Disease Control (CDC) and the US Department of Education say that the core elements of bullying include:

 - Repetition of behaviors or high likelihood of repetition

 They say that there are two types of bullying:

 - Direct bullying – this occurs in the presence of the person targeted.

 - Indirect bullying – this is bullying not directly communicated to the targeted youth.
 Rather, it happens through things like spreading rumors.